J. Kenji López-Alt: After The Food Lab (2016 to present)

 López-Alt opened the Wursthall Restaurant & Bierhaus in San Mateo, California in 2017, with partners Adam Simpson and Tyson Mao.

-López-Alt started a YouTube channel in 2016, which, as of March 2022, has over one million subscribers and over 100 million views.
+López-Alt started a YouTube channel in 2016, which, as of April 2025, had over 1.6 million subscribers and over 250 million views.
 The videos are POV-style demonstrations of recipes and cooking techniques in López-Alt's home kitchen that feature unscripted commentary and largely unedited footage.

 In September 2019, López-Alt became a monthly columnist at The New York Times Cooking.

 In 2020 López-Alt released a children's book, Every Night is Pizza Night, which debuted on the New York Times Children's Bestseller list.

 After his move to Seattle in late 2020, López-Alt's Instagram posts became increasingly popular as he recommended various businesses and dishes around the area, becoming "maybe the most powerful food influencer this city has seen in the social media age," according to The Seattle Times.

 In 2022, López-Alt released a cookbook titled The Wok: Recipes and Techniques, a 658-page book focused on woks.
 The Seattle Times called the book "arguably the most anticipated cookbook of the year" and it debuted at number one on the New York Times Bestseller list in the category of "Advice, How-To & Miscellaneous".
 It won the 2023 Pacific Northwest Book Award.
+The book won the 2023 James Beard Foundation Book Award in the category of "Single Subject".

+He remains a regular guest on the Serious Eats podcast, Special Sauce, hosted by Ed Levine.

 Personal life

 As of 2021, López-Alt resides in Seattle, Washington, after previously living in San Mateo, California, New York City, and Boston.
+He goes by his middle name Kenji in his personal life.

-Upon marriage, López-Alt combined his birth surname, Alt, with that of his wife Adriana López.
-López-Alt has two children, the second of which was born in September 2021.
+In 2009, López-Alt married Adriana López, a software engineer from Colombia, and they combined Adriana's birth surname, López, with that of Kenji, Alt.
+The López-Alts have two children, the second of whom was born in September 2021.
+In an interview in March 2025, López-Alt referred to Adriana as his ex-wife.

 In January 2019, López-Alt tweeted that "if you come to my restaurant wearing a MAGA cap, you aren't getting served, same as if you come in wearing a swastika, white hood, or any other symbol of intolerance and hate" and "If you’re comfortable sitting next to a MAGA wearer I’m probably not interested in serving you either."
-He later apologized and deleted the tweet.
+He later deleted the tweet and apologized to his staff for posting the tweet without consideration of their safety.